Gaussian semiparametric estimates on the unit sphere

 \section{Conclusions}

-We view this paper as a first contribution in an area which deserves much further research, i.e. the investigation of asymptotic properties for parametric estimators on a single realization of an isotropic random field on the sphere.
+We view this paper as a first contribution in an area which deserves much further research, that is, the investigation of asymptotic properties for parametric estimators on a single realization of an isotropic random field on the sphere.
 As mentioned earlier, an enormous amount of applied papers have focussed on this issue, especially in a Cosmological framework, but no rigorous results seem currently available.
-Our results suggest that consistency and asymptotic Gaussianity are feasible for spectral index estimators, the rate of convergence being $L/\log L;$ these estimates are centred on zero in \textquotedblleft parametric\textquotedblright\ circumstances, i.e. where the correct model being provided for $C_{l}$ up to a factor $o(\frac{1}{l}).$ When the latter assumption fails, alternatively, narrow-band estimates can be entertained; these estimates ensure convergence to a zero-mean Gaussian distribution, with a slightly slower convergence rate $.$
+Our results suggest that consistency and asymptotic Gaussianity are feasible for spectral index estimators, the rate of convergence being $L/\log L$; these estimates are centred on zero in ``parametric'' circumstances, that is, where the correct model being provided for $C_{l}$ up to a factor $\RMo(\frac{1}{l})$.
+When the latter assumption fails, alternatively, narrow-band estimates can be entertained; these estimates ensure convergence to a zero-mean Gaussian distribution, with a slightly slower convergence rate.

 Many questions are left open by these results.
 The first we mention is the characterization of a whole class of parameters for which asymptotic Gaussianity and consistency may continue to hold.
 More challenging is the possibility to relax the Gaussian assumption and consider more general, finite-variance isotropic Gaussian fields.
-In this respect, results in \cite {marpec2} suggest that the Gaussianity assumption may indeed play a crucial role, as high-frequency consistency and Gaussianity seem very tightly related, for instance when considering the asymptotic behavior of the angular power spectrum.
-It seems also important to explore the connection between the spherical estimates we have been considering and fixed-domain asymptotic results for Matern-type covariances, as discussed on $\mathbb{R} ^{d}$ by \cite{loh}, \cite{anderes}, \cite{wang}, \cite{wu} and others.
+In this respect, results in \cite{marpec2} suggest that the Gaussianity assumption may indeed play a crucial role, as high-frequency consistency and Gaussianity seem very tightly related, for instance, when considering the asymptotic behavior of the angular power spectrum.
+It seems also important to explore the connection between the spherical estimates we have been considering and fixed-domain asymptotic results for Matern-type covariances, as discussed on $\mathbb {R} ^{d}$ by \cite{loh,anderes,wang,wu} and others.
 Likewise, the high-frequency behaviour of Bayesian estimates definitely deserves some investigation in this framework, especially considering the growing interest for Bayesian techniques in the astrophysical community.